Ravenbrook/mps/procedure/review.rst

 _`.ko.intro`: The leader may ask the author to prepare a short (one minute) introduction to the product document.

-_`.ko.role`: The leader announces or negotiates any checking roles he wishes to assign, and ensures that checkers understand their assignments.
+_`.ko.role`: The leader announces or negotiates any checking roles they wish to assign, and ensures that checkers understand their assignments.

 _`.ko.improve`: The leader announces any relevant metrics and negotiates objectives.

+[How about asking people for suggestions or experiments?
+RB 2023-01-23]

 _`.ko.log`: The leader announces the time of the logging meeting.
 This should normally be set at the estimate end of the kickoff meeting, plus the estimated checking time, plus a short tea-break.
 It should not normally be delayed to another day.

-_`.ko.remind`: The leader reminds checkers of the immediate objective of review (see process.review.goal.fix).
+_`.ko.remind`: The leader reminds checkers of the purpose of review (see `2.
+Purpose`_).

-_`.ko.author`: The leader reminds the author that he can withdraw the document from review at any time.
+_`.ko.author`: The leader reminds the author that they can withdraw the document from review at any time.

 _`.ko.train.check`: The leader checks that checkers are familiar with their tasks and solicits any questions or suggestions.